-Manchester’s tourism industry remains resilient despite the Arena attack in May of last year.
-Although the months following the attack saw a sharp fall in Manchester Airbnb and hotel occupancy, since Autumn 2017, Manchester tourism has slowly bounced back - re-establishing itself as one of the north’s leading industries.
+Manchester’s tourism industry remains resilient despite the Arena attack last May.
+Although the months following the attack saw a sharp fall in Manchester Airbnb and hotel occupancy, since Autumn 2017, Manchester tourism has slowly bounced back, re-establishing itself as one of the north’s leading industries.

 Tourism in Manchester is worth £7.9bn, exceeding historic industry pillars such as financial and professional services, life sciences and creative, digital and tech.

 More than 119 million tourists visit Manchester each year, 11 million of which stay overnight or for multiple days.
-And, with the UK government investing in campaign to showcase city activities and excursion, tourism continues to grow, especially in visitors from abroad.
-In 2016, international tourism reached 1.4 million visitors, already surpassing the 2020 visitor target.
+The UK government is also investing in campaigns to showcase the city's activities and excursions.
+In 2016, international tourism in Manchester reached 1.4 million visitors, already surpassing the 2020 visitor target.

 Manchester Airbnb occupancy rates have never been higher.
 For a 2-bedroom flat, occupancy can be as high as 70% during high season, yielding earnings as much as £1,600 per month.

 For local Manchester property owners, it is the perfect time to enter Airbnb UK’s Manchester market.
 To learn how, check out Pass the Keys, Manchester’s local Airbnb management company.